PhysicsOfData/LaboratoryOfComputationalPhysics_Y7/README_GitInstructions.md

    `git fetch upstream`

   * The default branch is `main`.
-You should now create your development branch where you can edit and run the code.
+You should now create your development branch, i.e. "lab", where you can edit and run the code.

    `git checkout -b lab`